Hero

 QIC's active Board, committees and tailored policies and standards provide the perspective and structure for efficiency and integrity in corporate governance.

-Our governance and accountability measures are well-designed to ensure these structures perform their duties to responsibly further our objectives and targets.
+Our governance and accountability measures are well designed to ensure these structures perform their duties to responsibly further our objectives and targets.

 QIC has a corporate structure with clearly drawn lines of accountability and delegations of authority.
 Adherence to QIC's policies and standards, including the Code of Conduct and Ethics, is required at all times, and the Board actively promotes a culture of risk awareness, quality and integrity.